 16 hours of mentorship meetings (usually 9 + 7 split between the two groups)

 6 hours for mentor to complete audio review and provide feedback (usually 3 + 3 split between the two groups)

 Joint mentorship may be available for two mentees co-facilitating an MBCT or MBSR program together.
 The mentorship meetings will be shared by the two mentees and will typically take 1.5 hours (instead of 1 hour).
 The mentor rate will be shared for these meetings and then the audio review and feedback will be paid for separately by each mentee.

 Over the course of one 8-week group, the typical breakdown would therefore be 13.5 hours (9 x 1.5 hours) shared equally and then around 3.5 hours of audio review per mentee.
-Joint mentorship hours will typically be 20.5 hours to be negotiated and agreed upon as part of the mentorship agreement.
+As with all mentorship modules, the number of hours is to be negotiated and agreed upon as part of the mentorship agreement.

 The MBCT Facilitation Certificate requires the completion of at least 12 hours* of mentorship with an approved MBCT mentor.

 To enrol in MBCT Mentorship, students must have completed the 5-day MBCT Intensive Training & Retreat as well as the MBCT Practicum.

 The MBSR Facilitation Certificate program requires the completion of at least 22 hours* of mentorship with an approved MBSR mentor.